Operation Clean-up: Continuation of the operation

 After the Nawaz government fell, the anti-MQM operation continued into the new Benazir Bhutto government.
 The army recognised that the program's protocol actually took place during the Government of Prime Minister Benazir Bhutto.
-The diameter and focus of the program was widened to Pakistan Armed Forces when the 25th Mechanized Division of V Corps (for support) and the ISI (on intelligence) was invited by Benazir Bhutto.
+The diameter and focus of the program was widened to Pakistan Armed Forces when the idea of the 25th Mechanized Division of V Corps (for support) and the internal wing of the ISI (on intelligence) was invited by Benazir Bhutto.
 The Rangers' search and destroy operation led to the discovery of arm caches and torture chambers in elsewhere in Karachi.
-The gun and street fighting in Karachi increased the Muhajir-Sindhi violence.
+The gun battles, urban warefare and street fighting in Karachi increased the Muhajir-Sindhi violence.
 Lieutenant-General Naseer Akhtar and Major-General Safdar Ali Khan, assisting Brigadier Imtiaz Ahmed, directly reported to the government on the course of actions.
 In December 1993, Defence minister Aftab Mirani maintained that the Ranger operation in Sindh "will continue as long as it is needed."
-In a press release in January 1994, Interior Minister, Major-General (retired) Naseerullah Babar, added in that "Operation Clean-Up" was likely to continue until June.
+In a press release in January 1994, Interior Minister, Naseerullah Babar, added in that "Operation Clean-Up" was likely to continue until June.

-During its final phases on 19 May 1994, Prime minister Benazir Bhutto chaired a meeting with Chief minister of Sindh Abdullah Shah, Interior minister Naseerullah Babar, chief of army staff General Waheed Kakar and other key civilian and military officials at General Headquarters (GHQ), to decide on the modalities of Operation Clean-up in Sindh; the operation was to be carried out by the Army Rangers with support from the Army.
+During its final phases on 19 May 1994, Prime minister Benazir Bhutto chaired a meeting with Chief minister of Sindh Abdullah Shah, Interior minister Naseerullah Babar, chief of army staff General Waheed Kakar and other key civilian and military officials at General Headquarters (GHQ), to decide on the modalities of Operation Clean-up in Sindh; the operation was to be carried out by the Pakistan Rangers, more specifically, the Sindh Rangers with some support from the Army.

 Halt and Aftermath

 Ending in 1994, the period is regarded as the bloodiest period in Karachi's history, with thousands killed or gone missing in the fighting.
-In May 1995, arm clashes again broke out between the MQM and the Sindh Police managed by the PPP.
+In May 1995, arm clashes again broke out between the MQM and the Sindh Police, who was managed by the PPP.
 Benazir Bhutto's steps towards the counterinsurgency did, however, bring some calm in Karachi by the spring of 1996.
 Over this issue, Murtaza Bhutto was notably gunned down in a police encounter with the Sindh Police.
 Within seven-weeks, President Farooq Leghari dismissed the government of Benazir Bhutto, primarily charging the issue of Murtaza Bhutto and the killings of MQM workers.
+Furthermore, the program came to its final halt in end years of 1996 after the dismissal of Benazir Bhutto's government.
 MQM again participated well in 1997 general elections and re-demonstrated its political leverage in the parliament.
-Furthermore, the program came to its final halt in end years of 1996 after the dismissal of Benazir Bhutto's government.